JuliaDataScience/JuliaDataScience/contents/julia_101.md

 )
 ```

-Sometimes we want the opposite: convert a string to a number.
+Sometimes, we want the opposite: convert a string to a number.
 Julia has a handy function for that: `parse`

 ```jl